-- Drop, cover and hold - Under a desk, table or chair - o In a corner or along the wall in a hallway away from windows - o Near structurally strong locations such as a hall by a pillar - Do not use the elevators - Watch for falling objects such as light fixtures, bookcases, cabinets, shelves, and other furniture that might slide or topple. - Stay away from windows - Do not run outside.
+- Drop, cover and hold - Under a desk, table or chair - In a corner or along the wall in a hallway away from windows - Near structurally strong locations such as a hall by a pillar - Watch for falling objects such as light fixtures, bookcases, cabinets, shelves, and other furniture that might slide or topple. - Stay away from windows - Do not run outside.
 Exits may be damaged and the building's exterior brick, tile and decorations may be falling off.
 Be cautious; maintain awareness of your surroundings.